Discounted Pricing Clauses: Drafting Enforceable and Compliant Provisions After Collins

 Recording of a 90-minute CLE webinar with Q&A

-This webinar will address potential pitfalls in drafting discounted pricing clauses in commercial contracts, particularly in light of the Sixth Circuit's decision in Collins Inkjet Corp. vs. Eastern Kodak, 14-3306 (6th Cir.
+This course will address potential pitfalls in drafting discounted pricing clauses in commercial contracts, particularly in light of the Sixth Circuit's decision in Collins Inkjet Corp. vs. Eastern Kodak, 14-3306 (6th Cir.
 2015).
 The panel will review the efficacy of bundled pricing provisions, minimum requirements contracts, and tiered or volume-based pricing schemes, as well as provide best practices for drafting compliant clauses.

 - Types of pricing clauses—bundled, minimum requirements, tiered/volume-based